fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 vocabulary of words we will need to work with:
 - Convert all words to lowercase.
 - Remove all punctuation.
-- Remove all words that are one character or less in length (e.g. ‘a’).
+- Remove all words that are one character or less in length (e.g. 'a').
 - Remove all words with numbers in them.

 Below defines the clean descriptions() function that, given the dictionary of image